-The Leogang Mountains are a typical karst mountain chain and are therefore characterised by a series of caves.
+The Leogang Mountains are a typical karst mountain chain and therefore characterised by a series of caves

 The Leogang Mountains are characterised by a series of caves.
-The largest cave of the mountain chain is the so-called Lamprechtsofen (oven = cave), which is known for centuries.
-About 700 m of the 51 km long cave have by the way been established as show cave.
-In North Tyrol the Leongang Mountains stretch to the Pillersee valley, located between the Lofer and Leogang Mountains and the Kitzbühel Alps.
+The largest one is the so-called Lamprechtsofen, which has been known for centuries.
+About 700 m of the 51 km long cave have been established as show cave.
+In North Tyrol, the Leongang Mountains stretch to the Pillersee Valley, located between Mt.
+Steinplatte, the Lofer and Leogang Mountains and the Kitzbühel Alps.

-Peaks: most of the significant peaks of the Leogang Mountains are located in the state of Salzburg, some of which are the 2,634 m high Birnhorn, the Hochzint (2,243 m) and the Kuchelhorn (2,500 m).
+Peaks: Most of the significant peaks are located in the state of Salzburg, some of which are the 2,634 m high Birnhorn with its 1,300 m high impressive rock face - the highest peak of the Leogang Mountains -, Mt.
+Hochzint (2,243 m a.s.l.) and Mt.
+Kuchelhorn (2,500 m a.s.l.).

-Trails: the neighbouring mountains such as the Kitzbühel Alps have a more important role to play in alpine sports than the Leogang Mountains.
-Two mountain huts of the alpinists’ association AVS are located in the Leogang Mountains, one of which is the Passauer mountain hut at 2,051 m asl.
-From Hochfilzen in the Pillersee valley, a great tour on the Griessener alpine pastures and to the Griessener high moor starts, a protected area and bird reserve.
+Trails: The neighbouring Kitzbühel Alps have a more important role to play in alpine sports than the Leogang Mountains.
+Two mountain huts of the Austrian Alpine Club are located in the Leogang Mountains, one of which is the Passau Mountain Hut at 2,051 m a.s.l.
+Furthermore, from Hochfilzen in the Pillersee Valley, a great tour on the Griessener alpine pastures and to the Griessener high moor starts.
+The latter is a protected area and bird reserve.